 To the extent possible, we either exclude armed conflicts from coverage or reserve the right to terminate the contract immediately in the event of an armed conflict; nevertheless, the consequences of losses from these events are difficult to assess from an economic point of view.
-We therefore remain vigilant to the heightened geopolitical risks as well as the associated increased risk of cyber-attacks around the world and continue to monitor the potential impacts on our underwriting business, reserving practices, investment strategy and employees.
+We therefore remain vigilant to the heightened geopolitical risks as well as the associated increased risk of cyberattacks around the world and continue to monitor the potential impacts on our underwriting business, reserving practices, investment strategy and employees.

-Regulatory trends continue to be challenging and require companies to continuously monitor the effectiveness of governance and oversight.
-We are seeing a number of new or proposed regulations and associated increasing regulatory complexity in areas such as solvency, accounting standards, data protection and information security, all of which pose challenges, particularly in consideration of our global footprint.
+Current Regulatory Developments require companies to continuously monitor the effectiveness of their governance and oversight.
+We are seeing a number of new or proposed regulations and associated increasing regulatory complexity in areas such as solvency regulations, accounting standards, data protection legislation and information security requirements, all of which challenging to deal with, particularly in consideration of our global footprint.